evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 The maximum DC charging speed is 88kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 60% resulting in an actual charge speed including time loss on 86kW.
 Each charge session would take 23 minutes and 58 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 35 minutes to drive.
 This trip will require six charge session(s) charging from 3% to 59%.
 The total time lost for charging will be 135 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 7KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 17 minutes.

 ### Charge port

 The location of the charge port is on the [right front side](../../../../technology/charging/connectors/#front-side).
-This makes it easy for charge stations that you parks beside.
-The connector types varies between the different markets.
+This location makes it easy to charge stations where you park side into the charger.
+The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}